joelreis/joelreis.github.io/_includes/imdbanalyzer.md

 Plotting information about the genres.

 For the sake of visualization, I will group less watched genres into *Others* and limit the pie chart to eight wedges.

+The popularity of each of the *Others* genres is listed in the Table below.

 ```python